 3. Writing for Chicken Soup for the Soul.

-4. Writing for the Guideposts family of magazines and how to submit to the Guideposts Writers Workshop contest (this is a contest year).
+4. Writing for the Guideposts family of magazines and how to submit to the Guideposts Writers Workshop contest.

 5. Writing Book Length Stories (memoir, self-help, and a secret one).